dalequark/daleonai/_posts/2020-07-07-can-ai-make-you-a-better-athlete-using-machine-learning-to-analyze-tennis-serves-and-penalty-kicks.md

 It's time you never get back.
 Unless, of course, you figure out a way use that high school math to become a better athlete.

 Which is what we'll be looking at today!
 In this post, I'll show you how to use Machine Learning to analyze your performance in your sport of choice (as an example, I'll be using my tennis serve, but you can easily adopt the technique to other games).
-By the way, this project was inspired by my recent interview with Zack Akil, where we talked about analyzing penalty kicks, for the Making With Machine Learning YouTube show.
+By the way, this project was inspired by [my recent interview](https://www.youtube.com/watch?v=yLrOy2Xedgk) with Zack Akil, who used the same techniques to analyze penalty kicks in soccer.

 Already, machine learning plays a role in sports: companies [use it to](https://www.nytimes.com/2020/04/08/technology/ai-sports-athletes-machine-learning.html) identify players’ unique talents, detect injuries earlier, and broker optimal player trades.
 Plus, almost every professional sport (NFL, NHL, MLB, NBA, soccer, golf, cricket, to name a few) uses ML technology for tracking.
 The NBA, for example, has deployed a sophisticated vision-based system all on courts, tracking players’ motions, reading numbers off their jerseys, analyzing how fast they pass the ball, and determining how accurately they shoot under pressure.